 StreamTech monitors and displays a wide variety of statistical and operational data for consumption through our standard and customized reports.
 Reviewing this data provides insight into both the system’s health and how your business operates.
 This data can be promulgated to your senior managers’ desks through remote StreamTech workstations, or captured of the data into your in-house systems.
 Studying this data can allow you to extend the life of your system by optimizing its peak periods and how to best operate the system for maximum throughput and efficiency.

 Order Fulfillment IOT Takeaways:

-Implementation: Maintenance and users understand how to leverage intelligence in the system to reduce downtime, anticipate service.
+- Implementation: Maintenance and users understand how to leverage intelligence in the system to reduce downtime, and anticipate service.

 - Operational/Ongoing: Ensure system generated data conveniently available and summarized so it can be promulgated and re-purposed.
 Management engagement and use in planning.